-Parameter Specifies -W PortScan.silentIgnorePortConflict Whether to allow the install to continue if a specified port is in use.
+Parameter Specifies -W InstallLogFilename.value The name and path of a log file where the listener port numbers are recorded.
+If you specify automatic detection of free ports, you can read the port numbers from this file after the installation. -W PortScan.silentResolvePortConflict Whether to scan for unused ports if a specified port is in use.
+The installer tries new port numbers by incrementing by 100 between each tested port number, for example, 9000, 9100, 9200, and so forth. -W PortScan.silentIgnorePortConflict Whether to allow the installer to continue if a specified port is in use.
 If you set this parameter to False, the installer fails with an error if a port is in use.
 If you have enabled port scanning by setting -W PortScan.silentResolvePortConflict to True, the installer scans for free ports before evaluating port conflicts. -W PortScan.iiop The initial port for the Jaguar_iiop listener. -W PortScan.iiops1 The initial port for the Jaguar_iiops1 listener. -W PortScan.iiops2 The initial port for the Jaguar_iiops2 listener. -W PortScan.http The initial port for the Jaguar_http listener. -W PortScan.https1 The initial port for the Jaguar_https1 listener. -W PortScan.https2 The initial port for the Jaguar_https2 listener. -W PortScan.tds The initial port for the Jaguar_tds listener. -W PortScan.OpenServer The initial port for the Jaguar_OpenServer listener.